 Risk Tolerance: 4 Issues with Key Questions to Discuss with Your Financial Advisor

 An investment of any type carries some level of risk.
 How can you better understand your tolerance for investment risk?
-More important, how can you improve your tolerance for acceptable risks while increasing your awareness of unnecessary risks?
+More importantly, how can you improve your tolerance for acceptable risks while increasing your awareness of unnecessary risks?

 There’s a lot of conventional opinion about how to understand your risk tolerance.
 Here are four issues with common interpretations of risk, risk tolerance, and understanding risk tolerance – and four related “sharpened” questions to help you think more clearly about wealth and the risks you take.